 Thumbnail: A generator with a single rectangular coil rotated at constant angular velocity in a uniform magnetic field produces an emf that varies sinusoidally in time.
 Note the generator is similar to a motor, except the shaft is rotated to produce a current rather than the other way around.
-Image used with permission (CC BY; OpenStax).
+(CC BY; OpenStax).

-This page titled Model 06 - Electric Forces is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Paul D'Alessandris via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 2: Electric Forces is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Paul D'Alessandris via source content that was edited to the style and standards of the LibreTexts platform.